camptocamp/puppet-tdd-book/en/setup/README.md

 ### LINE 5
 Docker image from [https://hub.docker.com](Docker Hub) box to use.

+### LINE 6
+Tell beaker to keep the Docker image for multiple spec runs.

 ### LINE 7
+Launch init process instead of sshd.

+### LINE 9
 Tells Beaker that we are using Puppet All-In-One installation (installation path differs from Puppet Enterprise)

 And one for Debian 7 64bits in `spec/acceptance/nodesets/debian-7.yml`: